askpatrickw/CircuitPython_BloomSky/README.rst

 BloomSky Account
 ================
-This library is only useful to owners of BloomSky Weather Stations.
+This library is only useful to owners of `BloomSky Weather Stations <https://shop.bloomsky.com/>`_.
 Get you Bloomsky API Key from your Bloomsky Dashboard. https://dashboard.bloomsky.com/